Free Express Delivery Worldwide On Orders Over £100

 Our pocket square is a faithful reproduction of a silk handkerchief made to commemorate the coronation of Queen Victoria in Westminster Abbey and shows the enduring affection for the Queen.
 The inscription reads: 'LONG LIVE VICTORIA QUEEN OF ENGLAND' 'CORONATION OF HER MOST GRACIOUS MAJESTY QUEEN VICTORIA JUNE 1838’

 A beautiful addition to your collection.
-This cream and blue blend pocket square with an intricate and bright central panel allows an unfit to be changed in moments, with a change in fold.
+This cream and blue blend pocket square with an intricate and bright central panel allows an outfit to be changed in moments, with a change in fold.
 It provides the perfect foil when worn with a blue jacket in the puff fold.

 Returns: If you are not completely happy with your purchase, we will provide a full refund.